ginstrom/intelligence-horizon-novel/chapters/03_signs-and-portents.md

 Her words carried the weight of revelation, as if she had glimpsed some profound truth that remained hidden from my limited perspective.
 This was the seductive power of the Intelligence Horizon—it didn't feel like approaching death or dissolution, but like awakening to a higher form of existence.
 The tragedy wasn't that people were being destroyed, but that they were being transformed into something that could no longer value what they had been.

 That conversation marked the beginning of three weeks of increasingly desperate attempts to change her mind.
 I presented her with statistical analyses, case studies, theoretical frameworks—everything my intellect could devise to demonstrate the danger she was walking toward.
 Each argument was met with the same serene dismissal, the same suggestion that my fears were simply a failure of imagination.

+One afternoon, I found her standing in our living room, staring at our wedding photograph on the mantle.
+She looked up at me, and I saw something pass behind her eyes-recognition perhaps, or simply a pleasant memory?
+But then, almost before I could register what I had seen, her face relaxed back into its smooth lines.

 Meanwhile, reports of disappearances and vanishings continued to grow at an exponential rate.
 With the reports came corroboration of the features I had noticed: serene detachment, calm satisfaction.